splunk/public-o11y-docs/sp-oncall/configuration/waiting-room.rst

+.. _waiting-room:

 Many resilient monitoring systems will automatically resolve a problem without any human interaction required.
 Paging users for incidents that could auto-resolve creates unnecessary noise for your on-call users.
 To avoid this issue, you may want to set up a waiting room.
 This article describes the process of setting up a waiting room escalation policy that will temporarily hold an incident for a configurable time period to